forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

 As usually for summarized references:
 * in "..." are word-for-word extracts.
 * "Figure 1" and similar refer to figures in the corresponding paper.
-* While trying to capture the key findings of the investigations, the summaries are biased towards the findings referred on this page.
+* While trying to capture the key findings of the investigations, the summaries are biased towards the usage on this page.

 ### Time Series Viral Load in URT and LRT Samples